 Web applications are built these days with the help of Databinding.
 We'll start by talking about the problems posed in a world without Databinding.
 The solution to these problems can be found in libraries and frameworks such as React.
 This module explores a short summary of features you find in React.

-- The React way of thinking
+- The React Tooling Kit

 - What is JSX and why should I use it?

 - Parsers or Transpilers

 To be able to reuse and split our application into logical parts, we need components.
 These components are what we'll use to create interactivity in the application.
 Interactivity however, can only work if we keep track of the state of the application.
 This chapter explores the data flow of a React application and how React components communicate with each other.

 - Transferring Props

 How do you structure your application so it fits the React way of thinking?